-In the modern mobile world all organizations are beginning to build their own enterprise mobile applications.
-To analyze the enterprise trends it is useful to consider two surveys conducted by trustworthy organizations: Apperian mobile application management company and Cisco networking company.
+In the modern mobile world all organizations are beginning to build their own enterprise mobile applications, which makes them turn to specialized mobile application testing services to respond to new challenges and market requirements.
+To analyze how today’s enterprise trends shape this process, it is useful to consider two surveys conducted by trustworthy organizations: Apperian mobile application management company and Cisco networking company.

 According to the Cisco forecast, the amount of mobile-connected devices will increase significantly and there will be 11.5 billion devices by 2019.
 Last year the number of mobile-connected devices exceeded the world’s overall population.
 Companies are doing their best to roll out applications, and make them as easy as possible to use.